Oluwafemi-Jegede/CDT-Project/README.md

 Hello Reader!
 This is a readme file for 'Femi Jegede's Customer Delivery Time project

-# Last Mile Delivery: Optimizing  Customer Delivery Time
+## Last Mile Delivery: Optimizing  Customer Delivery Time

 With the surge in e-commerce, there is a lot of pressure on logistic operations.
 The last mile is arguably the biggest problem in e-commerce as it addresses the question, “When will I receive my order?”.
 The focus of this project is to optimize the customer time prediction thereby reducing cost associated with last mile problems and improve customer satisfaction

-# Contents
+## Contents
 - 1 readme file - description and instruction on project

 - 1 Business report

-- 1 requirement document
+- 1 requirement document - this is to help in replicating environments

 - 4 jupyter notebooks